stkbailey/data-replication-on-kubernetes/README.md

 mc mb argo-artifacts-local/singer
 ```

-You can go and check these in your browser using `kubectl port-forward service/argo-artifacts 9000:9000`.
+You can go and check these in your browser using `kubectl -n argo port-forward service/argo-artifacts 9000:9000`.

 ```
 mc ls argo-artifacts-local